-(a) From Center Street Bridge (entrance to Utah Lake State Park) upstream to I-15 (Utah County):

-• CLOSED to taking of nongame fish by methods other than angling.
-CLOSED March 1 through 6 a.m. on the first Saturday of May.

-(b) From Olmstead Diversion Dam upstream to Deer Creek Dam (Utah and Wasatch counties):

-Limit 2 trout under 15 inches.

-ARTIFICIAL FLIES AND LURES ONLY. (c) From Legacy Bridge on Midway Lane (SR-113) in Midway upstream to Jordanelle Dam (Wasatch County):

-I imit 2 trout under 15 inches.

-ARTIFICIAL FLIFS AND LURES ONLY.

-(d) From Jordanelle Reservoir upstream to the confluence of the South Fork Provo River (Wasatch County):

-- I imit 2 brown trout under 15 inches. - CLOSED to the possession of cutthroat and rainbow trout and their hybrids.
-All cutthroat and rainbow trout and their hybrids must be immediately released.
-ARTIFICIAL FLIES AND LURES ONLY.
+- (a) From Center Street Bridge (entrance to Utah Lake State Park) upstream to I-15 (Utah County): - CLOSED to taking of nongame fish by methods other than angling. - CLOSED March 1 through 6 a.m. on the first Saturday of May. - (b) From Olmstead Diversion Dam upstream to Deer Creek Dam (Utah and Wasatch counties): - Limit 2 trout under 15 inches. - · Artificial flies and lures only. - (c) From Legacy Bridge on Midway Lane (SR-113) in Midway upstream to Jordanelle Dam (Wasatch County): - · Limit 2 trout under 15 inches. - · Artificial flies and lures only. - (d) From Jordanelle Reservoir upstream to the confluence of the South Fork Provo River (Wasatch County): - · Limit 2 brown trout under 15 inches. - CLOSED to the possession of cutthroat and rainbow trout and their hybrids.
+All cutthroat and rainbow trout and their hybrids must be immediately released. - · Artificial flies and lures only.

-Quail Creek Reservoir (Quail Lake), Washington County
+Quail Creek Reservoir (Quail Lake),

+Washington County

-- · Limit 6 largemouth bass, only 1 may be over 12 inches. - No limit on smallmouth bass.
+- Limit 6 largemouth bass, only 1 may be over 12 inches. - No limit on smallmouth bass.